Saturday, March 25, 2023

 Disadvantages of Fedora

-The drawbacks Fedora makers need to work upon are:
+The drawbacks Fedora makers need to work on are:

 2. It necessitates the use of extra software tools on the server.

-3. There is no general framework for multi-file objects.
+3. The general framework for multi-file objects is lacking.

 What is Ubuntu?